 For more information on how to use Markdown, see the Markdown Guide.

-Add blurbs for branches
+Add blurbs for branches, authors or charts

-A blurb can be added for a repository branch by creating a file titled blurbs.md in the config directory.
-The blurbs will be visible when grouping by Repo/Branch.
+• Create a file titled repo-blurbs.md in the config directory.
 The format of the file is given below:

 Specifying the config directory can be done as follows: